robfatland/nexus/loosestrands.md

 # Loose strands

-This page is an accumulator for nexus "content needed".
+This page is an accumulator for nexus feeder content: Various places where research computing information is parked (including cloud infrastructure material).

 ## CloudBank strands

-- Incidental locations to check...
+- Incidental locations
-    - Both README files (main and gh-pages) of this repo; OneNote; GitHub fossils; GDrive (at least 3 orgs)
-    - and nexus in general is starting to accumulate stubs
+    - gh-pages branch README: brief notes on publishing with gh-pages
+    - R's OneNote
+    - GDrive (3+ orgs)
+    - GitHub fossils
-    - Existing GitHub repos
+        - R's relevant GitHub repos
         - [Cloud 101/102 dates back to 2017](https://github.com/robfatland/cloud101102)
         - [curriculum](https://github.com/robfatland/curriculum) is some teraform stuff; this will take 10 minutes to scrape and delete
         - **cli** likewise scrape and delete